AndrewHC36/Tiny-Hectic-Line/src/README.md

 ### How to Play:
 Press [SPACE] to change direction of the tiles.
 And step on higher number tiles to gain more points.
+And becareful of empty tiles and obstacles as this will reduce your points until you die.

 ##### Main Objective:
-Your main objective is live the longest and gain the most score
+Your main objective is live the longest and gain the most points.

 ### Requirements:
-  * Python Interpreter 3.6 <
+  * Python Interpreter 3.6
-  * Git 2.18.0 <
+  * Git 2.18.0
-  * PyGame 1.9.3 <
+  * PyGame 1.9.3

 ### Download and Run:
 ##### Windows: